yanqd0/webgate/README.md

 The gates:

-- `gate00`：Run a server, return `Hello world!`.
+- `gate00`: Run a server, return `Hello world!`.
-- `gate01`：3 ways to handle the arguments from clients.
+- `gate01`: 3 simple ways to handle the arguments from clients.
+- `gate02`: Receive and return with JSON.

 `pydoc` can provide more information, like: